Receiving Child Support Payments

 - Eliminates the possibility of lost or stolen checks

-- Funds may be available sooner than regular checks
+- Funds may be available sooner than paper checks

-- If you wish your payments to be deposited in a checking account, attach a blank voided check.
+- If you want your payments to be deposited in a checking account, attach a voided blank check.
 If depositing to a savings account, submit a letter from your financial institution with your account number and routing information.
+Instead of a voided check or other bank documentation, your financial institution may sign or stamp your completed authorization form.

-- Any money received on your case during the seven business day pre-note process will be mailed to you by check.
+- Any money received on your case during the pre-note process will be mailed to you by check or deposited to your ReliaCard.

-- Once money is received for your case, it will take two business days to arrive in your account.
+- Once a payment has been processed for your case, it will take two business days to arrive in your account.

 - No. To verify deposited funds, you may contact your financial institution.
-You may also verify the date the deposit should be made to your account by calling in Oregon 800-850-0228 or 503-378-5567 outside Oregon.
-You may also check your Payment History to see your accounting records.
+In your online account, you can go to the My Payments page to view your payment history.
+You can also verify the date the deposit should be made to your account by calling Customer Service at 800-850-0228.

-- You will need to open another savings or checking account, and enroll in direct deposit or enroll in the ReliaCard program.
-We will automatically enroll you in the ReliaCard program if you do not enroll in a program.
+- You will need to enroll for direct deposit to another savings or checking account or enroll for a ReliaCard.
+We will automatically enroll you in the ReliaCard program if you do not enroll in direct deposit.

 General FAQs about Receiving Child Support